These fitting instructions should be followed in gallery order and not rushed.

 Now the Deck Panel and Deck Rubber are fitted, the next job is to place the hardtop panels on the car and check how they fit to the rear deck, and up to the windscreen.

-Ensure that the short sections of Tadpole section (lower edge of hardtop), and Header Rubber (main flange) are fitted at intervals along their lengths.
+Ensure that the short sections of sealing rubber for the lower edge of the hardtop, and Header Rubber (main flange) are fitted at intervals along their lengths.

 These short sections of rubber are just temporary, and will be discared later before the full length versions are fitted on final assembly.

-Offer the panels onto the car - the Targa panel fits up to the windscreen in the normal way.
-Tape the Targa to the windscreen to prevent it shifting.
+Offer the hardtop panels onto the car - the Targa panel fits up to the windscreen in the normal way.
+Taping the Targa to the windscreen can help prevent it shifting whilst test-fitting the panels to the car.

 Next, place the rear section onto the car and engage it properly to the targa panel.
 Tape the two sections together to prevent movement.